mehavira/crime-statistics-service/README.md

 ## Crime Rates API

 ## BASE URL: /api/crimerates
+### Description
+This service will provide a JSON object containing crime category names and their associated rates, given a pair of coordinates.

+The crime rate for a category is calculated by totalling all individual sets of reported offenses for that category, dividing that sum by the population of the county in which the coordinates reside in, and multiplying that quotient by 100,000.
+For example, if there have been 23 reported cases of identity theft in a county with a population of 6,325 people, then the identity theft crime rate would be (23/6325) * 100000 = ~363.64.
 ### Command to install node-modules
 `npm install`
 ### Command to run file